ismaelc/ConcurDisruptSF/README.md

 --

 - Maximum $1,000 worth of gift cards: Best Use of Concur API – App that demonstrates the best use of Concur APIs.
 Prize distribution is $200 to each winning team member.
 - Free passes to The Perfect Trip DevCon event worth $99 per ticket for teams (1 ticket per team) that demonstrate the best of the Concur API + co-sponsor API onstage.
-For example, Best use of Concur + Yodlee, Best use of Concur + Pebble, and so on.
+For example, Best use of Concur + Yodlee, Best use of Concur + Pebble, and so on. **Co-sponsors will be announced soon**.
 Selected finalists get to pitch for a shot at $100K in prizes (https://developer.concur.com/devcon/PerfectTripFundAwards)

 <a name="addl">Additional Information</a>